jeremenichelli/jeremias.codes/src/posts/2024-11-20-you-should-write-modern-css-today.md

 ## Custom media

 One of the immediate limitations I encountered while moving all my values to CSS variables was using them in media queries.
-This was probably made by design as you could easily create loops and infinite cascades of variables recalculations.
+This was probably made by design as you could easily create loops and infinite cascades of variable recalculations.

 Values inside media queries declarations need to act as constants, which CSS variables aren't, becoming a limitation while migrating from LESS in my case.